ISISNeutronMuon/MDANSE/MDANSE_GUI/README.md

 ## Version information

-This is the second release candidate of MDANSE_GUI 1.0.0.
-The set of features it contains will not change by the time the full release has been made.
-However, there still may be some problems with the code at this stage that need to be identified and corrected.

-Since the 1.5.x MDANSE versions, the GUI has been re-written completely using Qt.
-Please help us develop MDANSE_GUI by reporting any problems you experience when using the code.
+This is the first release of MDANSE_GUI 2.0.0.

-The preferred way of reporting problems is by adding them to the [GitHub issue tracker](https://github.com/ISISNeutronMuon/MDANSE/issues).
+Considering the large number of different MD engines and analysis types, it is still possible that some conversion or analysis runs will not produce the expected results.
+Please report any problems you experience while using MDANSE by adding them to the [GitHub issue tracker](https://github.com/ISISNeutronMuon/MDANSE/issues).
 You can also send a message to MDANSE-help@stfc.ac.uk to get in touch with MDANSE developers.